jacobtomlinson/carte-noire/_posts/2016-10-17-defining-infinity.md

 So, no matter what, I will continue moving forward, never ceasing in my quest for the stars.
 I will continue to reach for infinity despite finiteness, embracing my mortality and fallibility.
 I will continue to push the boundaries of the limited mediums we use to communicate, and I won’t stop trying to express the inexpressible, through frustrating failure and temporary triumph alike.

-And perhaps, every once in a while, we may witness that infinity rise amongst the chaos.
+And perhaps, every once in a while, we may witness the infinity rise amongst the chaos.
 Maybe we can catch a glimpse of the divine.